The Density of a family of monogenic number fields: Proof of Theorem

-Which combined with Theorem~\ref{ch} proves our theorem. \end{proof} As was already mentioned, Theorem~\ref{main} can also also be proven without using the Chebotarev density theorem.
+which combined with Theorem~\ref{ch} proves our theorem. \end{proof} Theorem~\ref{main} can also be proven by Dirichlet's theorem on primes in arithmetic progressions.
+We thank Andrew Granville for pointing out this to the author.
 Indeed, for $1\leq i\leq q-1$, consider the following change of variable

-so to obtain an Eisenstein polynomial at $q$, we need to have the conditions $p\equiv i^q\equiv i\pmod{q}$ and $p\not\equiv i^q\pmod{q^2}$ that also imply $p^{q-1}\not\equiv 1\pmod{q^2}$.
+So to obtain an Eisenstein polynomial at $q$, we need to have the conditions $p\equiv i^q\equiv i\pmod{q}$ and $p\not\equiv i^q\pmod{q^2}$ that also imply $p^{q-1}\not\equiv 1\pmod{q^2}$.
 By the prime number theorem in arithmetic progressions, we get